Select Investor Profilechevron

 • At a sector level, certain sectors like financials and communication services have structurally underperformed over time.

-• The chart above shows the rolling 10-year excess return of EAFE sectors vs EAFE overall, dating back to the common inception period of 1994.
+• The chart below shows the rolling 10YR excess return of MSCI EAFE sectors vs MSCI EAFE overall, dating back to the common inception period of 1994.

 • Specific to financials, this also has represented the largest average sector exposure within the benchmark over the last decade, averaging a 20%+ weight.